dusty-nv/jetson-inference/docs/imagenet-console-2.md

 ### Using the Console Program on Jetson

 First, let's try using the `imagenet-console` program to test imageNet recognition on some example images.
 It loads an image, uses TensorRT and the `imageNet` class to perform the inference, then overlays the classification result and saves the output image.
-The repo comes with some sample images for you to use.
+The project comes with sample images for you to use located under the `images/` directory.

-After [building](building-repo-2.md) the repo, make sure your terminal is located in the `aarch64/bin` directory:
+After [building](building-repo-2.md) the project, make sure your terminal is located in the `aarch64/bin` directory:

 ``` bash
 $ cd jetson-inference/build/aarch64/bin